leoahnn/leosaysger.github.io/_posts/2016-07-09-decompression.md

 ---
 Week One is done!
 Here's what I've done/learned in the past four days:

-  - Thinking modularly and pseudocoding well will save your butt down the line.
+  - Thinking modularly and pseudo-coding well will save your butt down the line.
   - Pair programming provides ample motivation in the form of "man, I have to catch up" or "whoa, I didn't know you could do that".
   - My terminal and text-editor prowess has improved but there's still a long way to go.
   - A.I. is hard